-If you're a fan of mohair skins, you've come to the right place.
-The Kohla Alpinist skin is 100% mohair and features the amazing Smart Glue adhesive with a strong bond and reliable reapplication to your skis.
-With a fluorcarbon impregnation on the plush and Fiber Seal Technology, this skin is resilient and is constructed to be 100% waterproof.
-The Alpinist has an amazing application range, all the way down to a chilly -30o C and still pulls apart easily.
+If you're a fan of easy-to-manage mohair skins, you've come to the right place.
+The Kohla Alpinist skin is 100% mohair and features the Smart Glue adhesive with amazing handling properties, easy to peel apart and off your skis.
+With a fluorocarbon impregnation on the plush and Fiber Seal Technology, this skin is resilient and constructed to be 100% waterproof.
+The Alpinist has a wide application range, all the way down to a chilly -30o C while still pulling apart easily.
 The skin material is 130mm wide and sold by the centimeter (make sure to order enough material for both of your skis).
-The Kohla Alpinist skins are a perfect fit for those looking for a lot of glide and reliable, easy to use glue.
+The Kohla Alpinist skins are a perfect fit for those looking for a lot of glide and glue that is a pleasure to handle.

 - Smart Glue for functional adhesive down to -30o C.

 - 100% mohair for great gliding.

 Update 2021/22: Kohla improved their gluing process to make these stick a bit longer than the first generation.

 The glue, however, started fading early and was a constant struggle after a handful of days.
 I maybe am not the best at aftercare, but I’m pretty good about hanging them out to dry and using cheat sheets, so I was quite disappointed.
 Either I need to baby them even more or the glue is inferior.

 That being said, I’d say it is still better than pomoca’s glue and I think I’ll buy another pair of these skins and experiment with some toxic American magic glue on the old ones, as the plush held up excellently to the abuse of last season.

 1- Can this Kohla material be cut (with an exact knife and straightedge) along its length without instantly fraying?

 2- how thick is the Kohla and can I assume I’ll need to carve an inset into the ski bottom so the backing doesn’t catch snow on the leading edge interfere with the